Skip to main content

 Cambusbarron Woods and Quarry

-• The descent has mini downhill options with shore, jumps, and drops.
+• The descent section has mini downhill options with shore, drops and jumps.

 North Third

-• Jump and freeride lines: Jump Line, Marley & Me
+• Jump and freeride lines: Jump Line, Marley and Me, Food of the Gods (FOTG).

-• Flow and technical singletrack: Wild Boar, Flojo, Timber, Veggie, Route 77, Candy Crush, Psilocybin
+• Flow and technical singletrack: Wild Boar, Flojo, Timber, Veggie, Route 77, Candy Crush, Psilocybin, Centreline.

 Share